Water Quality Monitoring

 Eight conductivity loggers remain in streams year-round recording measurements every hour.
 Conductivity readings allow us to monitor the levels of dissolved salts and other inorganic materials in the water by measuring the electrical current.
 Stream conductivity is primarily a result of geology and soils, however there is a growing concern of chloride (salt) input which increases conductivity and can have a negative impact on the freshwater fish and other organisms living in the stream.
 Our goal is to gain a better understanding of how salt is impacting our local streams and groundwater.

 Streams are monitored every summer for ten weeks using handheld instruments.
-Conductivity, temperature, pH, total dissolved solids, salinity, and dissolved oxygen are all measured at the same time and day each week.
+Conductivity, temperature, pH, total dissolved solids, salinity, dissolved oxygen, nitrate and chloride are all measured at the same time and day each week.
 The purpose of these measurements is to establish baseline conditions.
 The same locations are monitored for at least five years and then new locations are selected.
-Nine sites were monitored from 2014 to 2019 and nine different sites are being monitored from 2020 to 2025.
+Nine sites were monitored from 2014 to 2019 and nine different sites are being monitored from 2020 to 2024.

 Riffle bioassessments are the analysis of stream riffle habitats through the collection and identification of benthic macroinvertebrates.
 Benthic macroinvertebrates are insects that live underwater in the riffle habitats of streams and rivers.
 Many of them, including caddisflies, stoneflies, mayflies, and dragonflies, spend most of their lives underwater in larval form before emerging from the water, undergoing metamorphosis and becoming flying insects.
 Certain macroinvertebrates are considered indicator species as they are especially sensitive to different water quality factors.
 Therefore their presence in a stream indicates a healthy stream habitat.
 In Connecticut, if four or more "most wanted" indicator species are found, as identified by CT DEEP, the stream can be considered a healthy habitat.